Buying a Diamond, what you should look for?

 Buying a diamond, what you should look for to avoid disappointment later.
-As the song goes ‘Diamonds are a girl’s best friend’ but only of you buy wisely.
+As the song goes ‘Diamonds are a girl’s best friend’.

 A large number of us love them, especially in our engagement rings and wedding bands, but do you know what to look for when purchasing that most special piece of jewelry?

-Before buying a diamond become familiar with the four C’s, Carat, Color, Clarity and Cut.
-Diamonds of equal weight can have very different monetary values dependent on these four things.
+Before buying a diamond, become familiar with the four C’s, Carat, Color, Clarity and Cut.
+Diamonds of equal weight can have very different monetary values depending on these four things.

 The larger the diamond, the more rare it is, which is why the price of a stone tends to increase dramatically the larger the diamond becomes.
 However, bigger is not always better, sometimes a smaller but ‘colorless’ well cut stone can command a higher price due to its higher quality.

-Nowadays, you can choose varying shades of color, but pink, blue and chocolate have been a particular trend in modern jewelry in recent years.
-Although fancy-color diamonds in prized naturally strong colored hues are the most rare and most costly.
+Nowadays, you can choose varying shades of color, but pink, blue and chocolate have been a particular trend in modern jewelry in recent years. are the most rare, and also most costly.

 The cut refers to the number and arrangement of facets.
-For example the ‘brilliant’ cut is usually the more traditional round solitare stone, and features a combination of triangle and kite-shaped facets.
+For example the ‘brilliant’ cut is usually the more traditional round solitaire stone, and features a combination of triangle and kite-shaped facets.

 Please email and let us know if you enjoyed this article, what other topics or “how to’s” would you like to see?